bitovi/academy/src/technology-consulting/7-setting-expectations.md

 When it’s time to convey your message, the manner of delivery can be just as important as the content itself.

 - **Pick the right moment:** Choose a setting that’s private and free from interruptions, e.g. a 1:1 chat.
 This ensures the conversation can proceed without distractions and allows for a candid exchange.
-- **Use clear, professional language:** Communicate in a straightforward and respectful manner, avoiding jargon unless everyone understands it.
-Clarity helps prevent misunderstandings and keeps the focus on the message.
 - **Start on a positive note:** Lead with what’s going well or the strengths of the project or plan, setting a positive tone for the conversation.
 This can help soften the impact of more critical feedback.
+- **Use open-ended questions:** Ask questions to start a dialogue and show you’re willing to consider other points of view.
+Engaging in a two-way conversation demonstrates respect and openness.
 - **Be direct yet courteous:** Convey your points clearly while maintaining politeness and professionalism.
 Being direct avoids ambiguity, but courtesy ensures the message is not perceived as hostile.
-- **Use the “data sandwich” method:** Begin with data to present the problem, explain what it means, and finish with more data to back up your conclusion.
-This method reinforces your points with evidence, making them harder to dismiss.
-- **Encourage discussion:** Ask questions to start a dialogue and show you’re willing to consider other points of view.
-Engaging in a two-way conversation demonstrates respect and openness.
 - **Show your commitment:** Remind everyone of your commitment to the project’s success and your supportive role as a consultant.
 Emphasizing your shared goals can foster a collaborative spirit.

 Tips and techniques:

+- **Use clear, professional language:** Communicate in a straightforward and respectful manner, avoiding jargon unless everyone understands it.
+Clarity helps prevent misunderstandings and keeps the focus on the message.
+- **Use the “data sandwich” method:** Begin with data to present the problem, explain what it means, and finish with more data to back up your conclusion.
+This method reinforces your points with evidence, making them harder to dismiss.
 - **Language refinement:** Use apps or tools to refine your language, ensuring it’s clear, professional, and free of unnecessary jargon.
 - **Clarity drills:** Practice delivering your main points in one to two sentences to ensure clarity and conciseness.